-This survey course of engineering exposes students to some of the major concepts they'll encounter in a postsecondary engineering course of study.
-Through hands-on projects and activities, students explore major concepts like mechanisms, energy, statics, materials, kinematics, and automated robotics systems.
+This is the recommended second course in the PLTW Engineering Pathway.
+This survey course of engineering exposes students to some of the major concepts they'll encounter in a college engineering course of study.
+Through hands-on projects and activities that are both fun and challenging, students explore major concepts like mechanisms, energy and electrical circuits, statics, materials, kinematics, and automated robotics systems.
+The course includes major units in